 Tech901 began as a school-age technology club, and eventually received funding to expand into a certification program, as a result of the growing need of tech professionals throughout the Greater Memphis area.
 Through foundational courses in networking, data security, coding and web development software, the organization has crafted a hands-on program for students to transition seamlessly from their education to their career.
 By the end of their time at Tech901, students have earned a CompTIA certificate, and are among the most qualified candidates for tech positions throughout the Midsouth.

 Pryor recently met with Executive Director of Tech901, Robert Montague, and Lead Instructor, Briahna Chambers, to discuss partnership opportunities, which led to a facility visit with current students.
 Pryor was able to share about the role of blockchain in the cotton supply chain, in addition to many other technological advancements in agriculture.

 Students were also able to meet with various staff at The Seam to discuss future employment and mentorship opportunities.“There is a growing need for creative digital solutions in commodities trading,” said Pryor.
 “And when those of us in agriculture partner with future leaders in technology, entire industries begin to evolve into global, sustainable business models.”

 The Seam was founded by leading global agribusiness companies and specializes in commodity trading and management systems.
 In December 2000, it began operating the world’s first completely online, anonymous exchange for cotton trading.
-Since that time, the company has leveraged its software and application development expertise in agriculture to expand into other commodity segments, including peanuts, grains and dairy.
+Since that time, the company has leveraged its Custom Software Development Services expertise in agriculture to expand into other commodity segments, including peanuts, grains and dairy.

 The Seam is a proven leader in the agritech space, having cleared or processed more than $8 billion through its platforms, and recently launched an innovative business intelligence tool for peanut producers and handlers.
 For more information, visit www.theseam.com.